deepakkumpala/deepakkumpala/README.md

 ## Hello!  <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hello">

-My name is Deepak (Many call me deeku!) and I am a R&D Software Specialist with a focus on the cloud platform and defensive solutions in the medical industry.
+My name is Deepak (Many call me deeku!) and I am a R&D Software Specialist with a focus on the cloud platform and solutions in the medical industry.
 My passion lies in helping customers navigate their cloud and Azure security adoption journey by designing and debating effective architecture, defining secure strategies, and implementing necessary security controls.

 In my role, I prioritize both technical expertise and meeting the needs of customers and organizations.
 I enjoy sharing my knowledge and helping others grow in their careers.
 Leading by example is important to me and I strive to balance technical issues with the needs of my clients